magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

 1. Refresh the cache according to the notification at the top of the page.

-## Create allowlist.json {#vcl}
+## Create the custom vcl snippet to secure Magento Admin UI access {#vcl}

-The following custom VCL snippet code (JSON format) filters requests to the Admin UI and allows access if the client IP address matches an address in the `allowlist` ACL.
+The following custom VCL snippet code (JSON format) filters requests to the Magento Admin UI and allows access if the client IP address matches an address in the `allowlist` ACL.

 Create an `allowlist.json` file with the following JSON content: